 It’s A Family Affair

-The space often opens onto a patio or deck to expand the fun to include both indoor and outdoor activities.
-A grill or outdoor kitchen setup in this area has easy access to the kitchen to make preparation and cleanup a snap.
+Space often opens onto a patio or deck to expand the fun to include both indoor and outdoor activities.
+A charcoal grill or outdoor kitchen setup in this area has easy access to the kitchen to make preparation and cleanup a snap.
 Shared indoor/outdoor spaces are becoming very popular.
 However, the climate of your region and your personal lifestyle may dictate how seamless theses spaces are.

 Designing Your Timber Frame Great Room – Function And Organization